JGardy/prefect-orion/README.md

 + Give the start command a few seconds, specially the first time since postgres and prefect need to be initialized
++ Open the [MinIO Console](http://prefect-server:9001) in your browser and verify it's up and running.
+If so, create a private bucket named `prefect` to be referenced by the storage block created by the initialization script.
 + Open [Prefect UI](http://prefect-server:4200) in your browser and verify that it's up and running
 + Deploy test flow